Copyright for your business

 If this fails, you should take further legal advice from a specialist.
 If you go to court and win your case, you could be awarded damages and get an injunction to stop your material from being misused.

 Before becoming involved in an expensive court case, you should try to negotiate with the other party and come to some sort of agreement.
 The courts may look favourably on any party which seeks to resolve the disagreement in this way before taking legal action.
-Mediation could even lead to you agreeing to license your material to the other party.
+Mediation could even lead to you licensing copyright material to the other party.

 Copyright notices service